DjangoGirls/tutorial/python_introduction/README.md

 ## Variables

 An important concept in programming is variables.
 A variable is nothing more than a name for something so you can use it later.
-Programmers use these variables to store data, make their code more readable and to not help them remember what things are.
+Programmers use these variables to store data, make their code more readable and to help them remember what things are.

 Let's say we want to create a new variable called `name`: